adobe-type-tools/drawBotProofing/README.md

 ### `figure-spacing-proof`

-Simple script check figure spacing in UFOs (without kerning).
+Simple script to check figure spacing in fonts or UFOs (without kerning).
-For each figure suffix (such as .tosf), a new spacing page is made.
+For each figure suffix found (such as .tosf), a new spacing page is made.

 Input (pick one):
 * folder(s) containing UFO files or font files
 * individual UFO- or font files
-* designspace file (UFO sources)
+* designspace file (for proofing UFO sources)

 ![figureSpacingProof.py](_images/figureSpacingProof.png)